 6. Setting up a Payroll in China

-To set up a local payroll, your company will need to incorporate in China.
+To set up a local payroll, your company will need to incorporate in China, and INS Global can help you with that.
 This will be another issue necessitating extensive research; how long will incorporation take for your company, and how much will it cost?
 Depending on your budget and time frame, a temporary project may not justify local incorporation.
 In that case, it’s more efficient to outsource the administration to a local payroll provider.

-Even if you plan on incorporating locally, using a payroll provider can present an extra security measure while you complete the process.
+Even if you plan on incorporating locally, using a provider for payroll services in China can present an extra security measure while you complete the process.
 This enables you to second employees onto a work site immediately, without exposing your company to unnecessary risk.

 INS Global can help you find the Best Solution for your Business in China

-If you want to find a payroll outsourcing company, INS Global is a local firm based in Shanghai which has helped over 200 foreign companies with its payroll solution.
+If you want to find payroll outsourcing in China, INS Global is a global firm based in Shanghai which has helped over 200 foreign companies with its payroll solution.
 Recognized as the HR Outsourcing leader, we provide premium services in order for you to put your mind at ease while you are setting up your business in China.